Sociology and Social Research MA

 • Advanced training in social research methods in an active and inclusive community of researchers, some of whom have practitioner experience in their field of expertise.

 • You will have the option to apply for a ‘professional experience’ opportunity2, designed to further develop your skills and knowledge with the aim of maximising your employability prospects.
-See modules for more information.
+See the 'What you'll study' section for more information.

 Why you should study this course

-• A key element of this flexible programme, is to equip graduates of the course with knowledge and skills that are valuable for entering the graduate job market.
-The course also includes a module on professional skills assured by the Institute of Leadership and Management.
+• A key aim of this flexible programme is to equip you with knowledge and skills that are valuable for entering the graduate job market.

-• There is a focus on community engagement and developing networks in the public, private and charitable and voluntary sectors, which emphasises collaboration and co-creation in an inclusive learning community.
-Students will gain an understanding of how far academic ideas and research can travel and transform in social, political, cultural and professional contexts – especially in the form of evidence-based policy and practice.
+• There is a focus on community engagement and developing networks in the public, private, charitable and voluntary sectors, which emphasises collaboration and co-creation in an inclusive learning community.
+You will gain an understanding of how far academic ideas and research can travel and transform in social, political, cultural and professional contexts – especially in the form of evidence-based policy and practice.

 • The course is situated in the School of Humanities which has a strong portfolio of academic research.
-Course delivery is by a team of experienced, active researchers, with a range of expertise in social science, who offer distinctive, research informed and innovative teaching, including researchers engaged in impactful projects on diversity, equality, and identities.
-They have a consistent record of teaching excellent and student satisfaction and for providing extensive academic and pastoral support.
+Course delivery is by a team of experienced, active researchers, with a range of expertise in social science, who offer distinctive, research-informed and innovative teaching, including researchers engaged in impactful projects on diversity, equality and identities (staff are subject to change).

 What you'll study

 The course comprises a suite of eight interconnected modules that explore contemporary social issues in the context of sociological theories and research.
-The over-arching ethos of the course is that social research is an active process and students on the course are social researchers in training, supported by sociological experts in their fields.
+The over-arching ethos of the course is that social research is an active process and you will be considered a social researcher in training, supported by sociological experts in their fields.

 Modules